If listening to music is an integral part of your daily routine, then choosing the best durable earbuds is the way to go.

 This JLab 5th-anniversary offering features a pure metal housing that helps add strength and durability, along with the 45-degree jack angle.
 An iodized finish that provides scratch resistance adds to the shiny design of the device.
 The earbud cable is very lightweight, flexible, yet tough, thanks to its Kevlar reinforcement.

 An in-line microphone is included, along with buttons for making calls.
 The ergonomic, yet stylish design makes for an awfully comfortable fit inside the ear.
-Made of solid aluminum, the JLab Audio Fit2 are polished with an anodized finish that makes them scratch-resistant.
+Made of solid aluminum, This are polished with an anodized finish that makes them scratch-resistant.
 While they do not actively reduce noise, they do filter the majority of ambient sounds.

-The consistent positive feedback for the JLab Audio Fit2 seems to be centered towards the supreme comfort that they offer.
+The consistent positive feedback for this earbuds it seems to be centered towards the supreme comfort that they offer.
 The ear tips provide an excellent cushion and are exceedingly lightweight.
-They sit well on the ears, and are not prone to shifting out.
+They sit well on the ears and are not prone to shifting out.
 In fact, you will have no problems falling asleep even with the earbuds on.
 They will no doubt be incredibly comfortable to wear during any activity you choose to do.
 Four silicone cushions are included, making it easy to find a size that is just right for you.

 - Cable does not get tangled easily